jokerjoestar-arch/WKS/README.md

 wp.set_lang("en")"
 you must change the "en" for your languaje: es, fr, etc.

-You can make an alias in your "Oh-My-Bash" or "Oh-My-Zsh" file
+You can make an alias in your ".bashrc" or ".zshrc" file

 Enjoy :)